oVirt/ovirt-site/source/tutorial/crashcourse.html.md

 Since game content is shown via `iframe` element attached to HTML DOM, `parent` refers to WebAdmin `Window` object.

-Remember the missing `init<code> function used inside our <code>UiInit` callback?
+Remember the missing `init` function used inside our `UiInit` callback?
 Let's add this function and complete our plugin:

       /usr/share/ovirt-engine/ui-plugins/space-shooter-resources/start.html